 Statement

-: in the context of Requirements, a Statement is a short SMART instruction that is either an Obligation (MUST), Recommendation (should), Permission (could) or Prohibition (MUST NOT).
+: in the context of Requirements, a Statement is a short SMART instruction that is either an Obligation (must), Recommendation (should), Permission (could) or Prohibition (must not).
 For Valuable requirements, a 90+% supermajority of statements are Obligations or Prohibitions, avoiding the uncertainty of Recommendations and Permissions.

 Supermajority